 This Demonstration calculates temperature profiles and the heat flux for steady-state conduction through four walls in series; the total wall thickness is 10 cm.
 Change the temperature of the left wall with a slider; the temperature of the right wall is fixed at 45°C. Change the thicknesses of the first three walls with sliders.
 Use buttons to select the composition of the end wall (fiberglass, brick, or lead).
 The heat flux is the same through each wall.

-The total heat-transfer resistance through four walls in series was used to calculate the steady-state heat flux through the walls.
-This flux value will be the same for the entire system since there is no heat generation, so the flux equation (with modified resistance and temperature terms) can be applied to each part of the composite wall.
-The heat flux, conductivities, wall thicknesses, and the left wall temperature were used to determine the temperatures at the interfaces between walls.
+The steady-state heat flux for four walls in series was calculated from the total heat-transfer resistance.
+The flux is the same for each wall (since there is no heat generation), and thus the flux equation can be applied to each wall.
+The heat flux, conductivities, wall thicknesses, and the wall temperatures were used to determine the temperatures at the interfaces between walls.

 where is the total thermal resistance (), is the wall thickness (cm), is thermal conductivity (W/[cm K]), is heat flux (), is temperature (°C), and is the thermal resistance for conduction ().

 The screencast video at works through a problem to calculate temperatures in a composite wall.